 Visual Basic programming often involves manipulation of all sorts of data.
 Among them, some can be calculated while others are in the form of text, date, time and more.
 Visual Basic 2012 divides data into different types so that it is easier for the programmers to manage them.

 6.1 Visual Basic 2012 Data Types

-Visual Basic 2012 classifies the aforementioned information into two major data types, they are the numeric data type and the non-numeric data type.
+Visual Basic 2012 classifies data into two major data types, the numeric data type and the non-numeric data type.

 6.1.1 Numeric Data Types

 Numeric data types are types of data that consist of numbers that can be computed mathematically.
-Examples of numeric data types are examination marks, height, weight, the price of goods, monthly bills, fees and etc.
+Some examples of numeric data types are examination marks, height, weight, the price of goods, monthly bills, fees and etc.